NixOS/nix.dev/source/tutorials/module-system/module-system.md

 Because of the way the module system composes option definitions, you can also freely assign values to options defined in other modules.

-In this case, you will use the `map.markers` option to derive and add new `requestParams`, making your declared markers appear on the returned map.
+In this case, you will use the `map.markers` option to produce and add new elements to the `requestParams` list, making your declared markers appear on the returned map.

 To implement this behavior, add the following `config` block to `marker.nix`:
 ```diff